PUBLICATIONS

 Non-human animals can suffer from other-oriented hermeneutical injustice.

-A Linguistic Method of Deception: The Difference Between Killing Humanely and a Humane Killing (2018).
+The Difference Between Killing Humanely and a Humane Killing (2018)

 Journal of Animal Ethics